Mazzya/website-ip-tracker/README.md

     -h, --help          show this help message and exit -d, --domain        domain to track
     -s, --save          save results in a file
-    --pdf               generate a PDF report
+    --pdf               generate a pdf report
 ```
 ## Example
 ```